maldrake/mobc-boltrs/README.md

 # mobc-boltrs

-This crate has been deprecated in favor of [mobc-bolt](https://crates.io/crates/mobc-bolt).
-It is no longer being maintained.
+This crate is no longer being maintained.
+The mobc-boltrs crate is deprecated in favor of [mobc-bolt](https://crates.io/crates/mobc-bolt).

 The remainder of the README file is preserved below, for historical purposes, but this crate should no longer be used.